Grievances: HR guide

-When dealing with grievances it’s important for employers to follow their own procedures.
+When dealing with grievances it’s important for employers to follow correct procedures.

-There are two separate guides, too: The Non-statutory guide Discipline and grievances at work (Non-statutory guide) and the Acas guide to conducting workplace investigations (Investigations guide).
+There are two separate guides, too: the Acas guide on discipline and grievances at work and the Acas guide to conducting workplace investigations.

 Employers and employees are often able to resolve complaints informally.
 It’s therefore sensible to make it clear to employees that informal resolution should be considered before raising formal grievances.